 The idea of a return to a border of checkpoints, customs agents and maybe even armed officers – a reality that is often referred to as a hard border – is something that very few want to see, and is a direct contradiction to much of the good work enacted from the Good Friday Agreement.
 However, now that the UK has left the EU, Northern Ireland and the Republic of Ireland are no longer both members of the single market or the customs union, thus making a border-less Ireland a real challenge.

 I’ve heard a lot about the backstop, what is it?

-If you google searched the term ‘backstop’ before 2017, then you were likely to find results more aligned with baseball than anything to do with Brexit or the Irish border.
+If you Google-searched the term ‘backstop’ before 2017, then you were likely to find results more aligned with baseball than anything to do with Brexit or the Irish border.
 However, since then the term has become synonymous with ensuring that the aforementioned hard border does not become a reality.

-In essence, the backstop is a safety net arrangement proposed by both the remaining 27 EU states, particularly Ireland, and the UK that will apply to the Irish border after Brexit, if a wider deal or technological solution cannot keep it as frictionless as it is today.
+In essence, the backstop was a safety net arrangement proposed by both the remaining 27 EU states, particularly Ireland, and the UK that will apply to the Irish border after Brexit, if a wider deal or technological solution cannot keep it as frictionless as it is today.
 Crucially, an agreement on the backstop is important because the EU won’t agree to a transitional period and substantive trade talks until it is in place but challenges remain.

-Right now it remains to be seen what the next step is in terms of the implementation of a backstop but in order to protect the Good Friday Agreement as well as the continued economic prosperity of the border region, and Northern Ireland and the Republic of Ireland more broadly, a solution is needed.
+It still remains to be seen what the next step is in terms of the implementation of a backstop but in order to protect the Good Friday Agreement as well as the continued economic prosperity of the border region, and Northern Ireland and the Republic of Ireland more broadly, a solution is needed.
 We will continue to monitor this situation closely and keep our community fully informed.